Thermodynamics of Living Systems

 We may summarize then by noting that the second law of thermodynamics requires,

-t indicates the time period
+where t indicates the time period

 during which the Gibbs free energy changed.